fmatthew5876/stdcxx-bitops/README.md

 are used by embedded developers and they often choose to implement in C.  While C compatibility is a noble goal, we do not want to make sacrifices to the C++ interface in the name of C compatibility.
 Particularly with regards to templates, overloading, and `constexpr`.
-This is first and foremost a C++ proposal which takes advantage of modern C++ tools and techniques to provide a modern procedural interface.
+This is first and foremost a C++ proposal which takes advantage of the latest C++ techniques to provide a modern procedural interface.

 If the C community shows interest we may consider a C interface that uses the generic macro feature.
 This